Skip to content Skip to main navigation Skip to footer

 ELIGIBILITY

-CLUBS: Any member club of the PNW ORCA who has complied with the registration and classification rules, paid their membership dues and has no outstanding debts owing the Association and has proof of insurance coverage for their paddlers, shall be eligible to compete in regattas and races sanctioned by the Association.
+CLUBS: Any member club of PNWORCA who has complied with the registration and classification rules, paid their membership dues and has no outstanding debts owing the Association and has proof of insurance coverage for their paddlers, shall be eligible to compete in regattas and races sanctioned by the Association.

 REGISTRATION